juju/docs/src/en/tools-charm-tools.md

   Creates a new Terms and Conditions document (revision).

-  For example, to create a new terms document with the content from file `text.txt` and the name 'enterprise-plan' and returns the revision of the created document:
+  For example, to create a new terms document called 'enterprise-plan', whose contents is from file `text.txt`, and return the revision of the new document:

       charm push-term text.txt user/enterprise-plan

+^# release

+      charm release [options] <charm or bundle id> [--channel <channel>]

+  Publishes a charm or bundle to the Charm Store.
+Releasing is the action of assigning one channel to a specific charm or bundle revision (revision needs to be specified), so that it can be shared with other users and also referenced without specifying the revision.
+Four channels are supported, in order of
+  stability: "stable", "candidate", "beta", and "edge"; the "stable" channel is the default.

+      charm release ~bob/trusty/wordpress

+  To select another channel, use the --channel option:

+      charm release ~bob/trusty/wordpress --channel beta
+      charm release wily/django-42 -c edge --resource website-3 --resource data-2

+  If your charm uses resources, you must specify what revision of each resource will be published along with the charm, using the --resource flag (one per resource).
+Note that resource info is embedded in bundles, so you cannot use this flag with bundles.

+      charm release wily/django-42 --resource website-3 --resource data-2

 ^# release-term